The Economics of Evil

 These economics hold true at every level of the next economy.
 Whether it's Ford, P&G, IBM, or CBS - good beats evil.

-If you really wanna think about this stuff,
+If you really wanna think about this stuff, reread this post.

 You are so right about the dead weight bar being raised due to the hype that is Facebook.
 It is as if otherwise intelligent product management executives can't tear themselves away, and have been bitten by a fever.